tarsa/demixer/doc/BACKLOG.md

     is satisfied
   - big input window can be especially beneficial when match model is added
   - match model has much smaller overhead than a full tree
-- bit histories should have 12-bits (as they have now) but be always based on rich FSM with state attributes like: rescaling_happened, capped_run_length, no_branching, etc
-  - wide bit histories can be then narrowed to specialized narrow bit histories
-  - one narrow bit history is eg last (up to) 7 bits of history verbatim
-  - another narrow bit history can be still skewed towards long runs but having smaller size (eg 8 bit) would be faster to adapt to (using stationary counters)
-  - split history module into history::source and history::state modules
 - implement multi-threading which will be used for encoder
   - thread based, without work stealing
     - every thread has a set of its responsibilities